IRkernel/IRkernel/README.md

 # Native R kernel for IPython

-This is still highly experimental and unreliable.
+This is still experimental and unreliable.
 Your code should be safe, since IPython handles saving and loading notebooks in another process, but you'll lose all your variables if it crashes.